 Heart failure can cause premature labor or arrhythmias.
-Risk of maternal or fetal death correlates with New York Heart Association (NYHA) functional classification, which is based on the amount of physical activity that causes symptoms of heart failure.
+Risk of maternal or fetal death correlates with NYHA functional classification, which is based on the amount of physical activity that causes symptoms of heart failure.

-Risk is increased if symptoms
+Risk is increased only if symptoms

 Frequent prenatal visits, ample rest, avoidance of excessive weight gain and stress, and treatment of anemia are required.
 An anesthesiologist familiar with heart disorders in pregnancy should attend the labor and ideally should be consulted prenatally.
 During labor, pain and anxiety are treated aggressively to minimize tachycardia.
 Women are closely monitored immediately postpartum and are followed for several weeks postpartum by a cardiologist.